 A lot of people think that a counter-claim means you’re automatically going to lose your case.
 This isn’t true.
 Yes, it will make it a lot harder for you to win your case.
 However, the evidence doesn’t change just because someone files a counter-claim.
 Your attorney is still working with the same information.
 For example, if someone hits you from behind, they can’t rewrite history.
 The damage to the cars is going to show that they hit you from behind.
 And, if there are any videos of the event, it’s going to show what happened.
 A counter-claim can’t change the facts of the case.

 What a counter-claim can do is lower the amount of your settlement.
 Knowing there’s a chance that you could lose in court will make you think twice.
-If you think you may get nothing, then you probably will be willing to take less money.
-However, your Athens car accident lawyer is going to do everything they can to get you as much money as possible.
+You will probably be willing to take less money if you think you get nothing.
+However, your Athens car accident lawyer will do everything possible to get you as much money as possible.

 Call and Schedule Your Initial Consultation with an Experienced Athens Car Accident Lawyer Today

-If you are worried that the other driver is going to sue you for damages, you really need to call our office right away.
+If you are worried that the other driver will sue you for damages, you need to call our office immediately.
 Our car accident lawyers have the expertise and knowledge to get you the compensation you deserve.
 You can call and schedule a free initial consultation today.